windmill-labs/windmill/cli/README.md

 Setup the CLI by running `wmill setup`.
 This will guide you through the setup process easily.

+## Running Flows & Scripts

+Run a script or flow using `wmill flow/script run u/username/path/to/script` and pass any inputs using `--input.name value`

+Flow Steps and Logs will be streamed during execution automatically.

-## Pushing Resources
+## Pushing Resources, Scripts & More

-The CLI can push resource specifications to a windmill instance.
+The CLI can push specifications to a windmill instance.
 See the [examples/](./examples/) folder for formats.

 ### Pushing a folder